Fabiënne Groeneveld

-Fabiënne Nicole Groeneveld (/nl/; born 27 December 1999) is a Dutch-born Indonesian beauty pageant titleholder who was crowned Miss Universe Indonesia 2023.
+Fabiënne Nicole Groeneveld (/nl/; born 27 December 1999) is an Indonesian-Dutch beauty pageant titleholder who was crowned Miss Universe Indonesia 2023.
 She represented Indonesia at the Miss Universe 2023 competition in San Salvador.

 Groeneveld previously won Miss Global Indonesia 2018 and competed at Miss Global 2018 pageant in Manila, Philippines where she finished in the top 20.

 Early life and education

-Fabiënne Nicole Groeneveld was born on 27 December 1999, in Spijkenisse, South Holland in Netherlands, to a Chinese-Indonesian politician and businesswoman, Natalia Cecilia Tanudjaja, and a Dutch professional tennis player and coach, Sven Groeneveld.
+Fabiënne Nicole Groeneveld was born on 27 December 1999, in Spijkenisse, South Holland in Netherlands, to a Chinese-Indonesian politician and businesswoman, Natalia Cecilia Tanudjaja.

 Groeneveld was born and raised in Spijkenisse and The Hague in the province of South Holland, where she spent her childhood time before the family moved to her mother hometown in Surabaya, East Java - Indonesia in 2010, Groeneveld is a polyglot, she fluently speaks Indonesian, Dutch and English.

 Groeneveld attended Pelita Harapan University in Surabaya and graduated in 2017, with a Bachelor of International Business Management (B.IBM).
 In 2019, she completed her Master of Business Administration (MBA) from the University of New South Wales in Sydney, and she also completed her Professional certification in Business Administration and Management essentials from the Australian Graduate School of Management (AGSM) in 2021.